kunegis/stu/README.md

   them unsuitable for general use.
 * Files are the central datatype.
 Everything is a file.
 You can think of Stu as "a declarative programming language in which all variables are files."
 For instance, Stu has no variables like Make; instead, files are used.
 Other Make replacements are even worse than Make in this regard, and allow any variable in whatever programming language they are using.
-Stu is based on the Unix principle that any persistent object should have a name in the file system -- "everything is a file".
+Stu is based on the Unix principle that any persistent object should have a name in the file system -- "Everything is a file".
 * Scalability:  Assume that projects are so large that you can't just clean and rebuild everything if there are build inconsistencies.
   Files are sacred; never make the user delete files in order to rebuild